qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Single Flux Tunable Transmon/README.md

 4. [Rabi_amp_freq](rabi_amp_freq.py) - Acquires the 2D (pulse amplitude & frequency sweeps) Rabi oscillations.
 5. [ramsey_freq_duration](ramsey_freq_duration.py) - Acquires the 2D (idle time & pulse frequency sweeps) Ramsey oscillations.
 6. [Resonator_spec_g_e](resonator_spec_g_e.py) -  Performs the 1D resonator spectroscopy for a ground and excited qubit (with IO values).
-7. [IQ_blobs](IQ_blobs.py) - Performs a single shot discrimination and active reset.
+7. [IQ_blobs](IQ_blobs.py) - Performs a discrimination of the IQ blobs and derives the readout fidelity.
+8. [Active_reset](active_reset.py) - Template to showcase the usage of active reset.
-8. [Tomography](tomography.py) - Performs the qubit tomography by scanning the phase of the 2nd pi/2 pulse.
+9. [Tomography](tomography.py) - Performs the qubit tomography by scanning the phase of the 2nd pi/2 pulse.
-9. [Cryoscope_amplitude_calibration](cryoscope_amplitude_calibration.py) - Performs the detuning vs flux pulse amplitude calibration prior to the cryoscope measurement.
+10. [Cryoscope_amplitude_calibration](cryoscope_amplitude_calibration.py) - Performs the detuning vs flux pulse amplitude calibration prior to the cryoscope measurement.
 This gives the relation between the qubit detuning and flux pulse amplitude which should be quadratic.
-10. [Cryoscope](cryoscope.py) - Performs the cryoscope measurement.
+11. [Cryoscope](cryoscope.py) - Performs the cryoscope measurement.
+12. [Calibration](calibrations.py) - Uses an API to perform several single qubit calibrations easily from a single file.

 ## Use Cases